surafel-47/blog_site_html/readme.md

-# Pomodoro Timer By Surafel ⏰
+# Blog Site Front End HTML, Tailwind UI by  Surafel ⏰

 Welcome to **Addis Times** – a dynamic platform where users can explore, share, and contribute the latest insights on technology, science, music, art, and much more.
 ---